r-cha/pix2pix-tensorflow/README.md

 <img src="docs/418.png" width="256px"/>

-We are modifying images downloaded from the (Stanford Dog Dataset)[http://vision.stanford.edu/aditya86/ImageNetDogs/].
+We are modifying images downloaded from the [Stanford Dog Dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/).
 To download it, run the command:

 ```python tools/download-dataset.py```